mikitsu/buchschloss/README.md

     - ``objects.py`` object wrappers exported to lua
     - ``builtins.lua`` abstraction of core APIs

-### <del>Documentation</del> <small>TODO</small>
+### Documentation

-I am more or less in the process of writing documentation.
-See the documentation branch (specifically the doc/ directory) for what I have written up to now.
+I am more-or-less in the process of documenting the internal parts (see ``doc/``).

 ### Tests

-As of now, only some basic functions are tested.
+As of now, only some basic functions are tested, notably excluding (in the sense of not being tested) the GUI.
 I will try to add relevant tests whenever I change something.